cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 documentation, operator scope, and vulnerability analysis.

 #### Transparency and Documentation
-During development of an operator you should have a clear understanding of how it will work and interface within Kubernetes.
+During development of an operator a developer should have a clear understanding of how it will work and interface within Kubernetes.
 As you shift from development to publishing your work, your users should also have a clear understanding of what your operator does, and how.